 Listing 13-2: A main function with hardcoded values to simulate user input and random number generation

-We’ve hardcoded the variable simulated_user_specified_value to 10 and the variable simulated_random_number to 7 for simplicity’s sake; in an actual program we’d get the intensity number from the app frontend and we’d use the rand crate to generate a random number like we did in the Guessing Game example in Chapter 2.
+We’ve hardcoded the variable simulated_user_specified_value to 10 and the variable simulated_random_number to 7 for simplicity’s sake; in an actual program, we’d get the intensity number from the app frontend and we’d use the rand crate to generate a random number, as we did in the Guessing Game example in Chapter 2.
 The main function calls a generate_workout function with the simulated input values.

+prod: confirm xref

-There’s the context, so let’s get to the algorithm.
+Now that we have the context, let’s get to the algorithm.
 The generate_workout function in Listing 13-3 contains the business logic of the app that we’re most concerned with in this example.
 The rest of the code changes in this example will be made to this function:

-Filename: src/main.rs
+src/main.rs

-fn generate_workout(intensity: i32, random_number: i32) {
+fn generate_workout(intensity: u32, random_number: u32) {